Ira4a/MiniBI-Tutor/README.md

     - Node.js backend (planned/future feature)

-  Installation
+<h2>Installation</h2>

     - Open index.html in your browser to start using the tutor.

-//For future backend integration, installation instructions will be updated.
+//For future backend integration, installation instructions will be updated.//